wilco2009/MercuryAce/README.md

 ![Remaches](images/remaches_.png)

 The rivets needed are like the ones in the photo.
-We must look for them in online stores as nylon rivets reference R3100 to hold the plate to the case and R3065 for those that join the two parts of the case.
+We must look for them in online stores as nylon rivets reference R3100 to hold the PCB to the case and R3065 for those that join the two parts of the case.

 The case stickers are available in the Adobe Illustrator file "teclado_cuadriculado v2 (1).ai".